Pugs are happy little souls who just want to be by your side.

 I like to play with my toys and spend time chewing them.
 I also love my food and especially enjoy using puzzle feeders to eat from.

 I love my people, so I’ll need support to cope with being home alone.
-Loose lead training will prevent me getting tired before reaching the park.
+Loose lead training will prevent me from getting tired before reaching the park.

 Take our quiz to discover which breed is right for you

-Please call our pet support line on 0300 303 9333 (7 days a week – 8.30am - 4pm)
+Take our quizPlease call our pet support line on 0300 303 9333 (7 days a week – 8.30am - 4pm)